mishramann/OOps/oops/Readme.md

    tokens -
-   Method Overriding - it is also a principle of polymorphism if the child class implement the same method again Method overLoading - it is the principle of polymorphism a class with the multiple method with different parameter method name and return type are same but parameter different
+   Method Overriding - it is also a principle of polymorphism if the child class implement the same method again it can be done in compile time
+   Method overLoading - it is the principle of polymorphism a class with the multiple method with different parameter method name and return type are same but parameter different it can be done in run time
    Method Signature - methodName(argumentlist)
    m1(int num , String s);